ptrcksn/BINDER/README.md

 and each column corresponds to a sample/experimental condition.

 (If a coexpression matrix is supplied to the BINDER function, the `is.coexpression` function argument should be set to `TRUE`.
-A coexpression matrix can be computed from an expression matrix using the `BINDER::compute_coexpression` function (see `?BINDER::compute_coexpression`).)
+If desired, a coexpression matrix can be computed from an expression matrix using the `BINDER::compute_coexpression` function (see `?BINDER::compute_coexpression`).)

 ### Access BINDER results